 Undergraduate Student Handbook

-Please note: A hard copy of the Handbook can be purchased from the FSPA office for $2.
+Please note: A hard copy of the Handbook will be distributed to all incoming students on September 6 at the FSPA Welcome event.
 A full PDF version can be downloaded - see Useful Downloads on right of screen.

 Students are urged to study all general rules and regulations concerning them in the university's academic calendar and in the FSPA undergraduate handbook.
 It is the responsibility of students to be aware of all matters relating to the curriculum standards and graduation requirements pertaining to degree programs.